FarEye raises $100 mn in series-E funding

-New Delhi, May 25 (IANS) FarEye, an end-to-end global delivery management platform, has raised $100 million in its series-E funding round led by TCV and Dragoneer Investment Group.
+New Delhi: FarEye, an end-to-end global delivery management platform, has raised $100 million in its series-E funding round led by TCV and Dragoneer Investment Group.

 Existing investors -- Eight Roads Ventures, Fundamentum and Honeywell -- also participated in the round.